ryanrodemoyer/git-evangelism/README.md

       `git commit -m "<message>"`
 * Git Shortcuts
     * Config
       * show all configured configs
         `git config --list`
     * Remote
       * list all remotes in the repository
         `git remote -v`
+    * Branches
+      * list all branches in the repository
+        `git branch -a`
     * Log
       * show pretty print graph of commits in your repository
          `git log --decorate --oneline --graph`